MV88/climbing4fun/README.md

 # climbing4fun
 Web App made in VueJS 3 track progress and pictures of my climbing journey

+## Frontend
+This repo covers the frontend part

+## Backend
+[This](https://github.com/MV88/climbing4fun_backend) repo covers the backend part which is a REST API with endpoints made purposely for this app

 ## Build Setup

 ```bash